Winter can be a difficult time for our feathered friends, so why not take extra care of them during the colder months?

 - Anything with salt – salt is toxic to birds, so make sure to keep it off your bird table and don’t put salt in your bird baths to keep it ice-free.

 - Cooking fat – leftover fat from your Sunday roast could smear onto birds’ feathers and ruin their waterproofing and insulating qualities.
-It can be great for a stock though!

 - Dried coconut – it can swell up in their stomach and make them sick.